Fall 2: October 24- December 19 (ONLINE INSTRUCTOR FACILITATED)

 - EDU 6130 Ashland University: (register and pay the university directly) TBD

-The overall goal of this course is for teachers to learn to differentiate between good assignments and exercises and create sequences of activities that build upon each other.
-Teachers will understand their role in the interaction process.
+The overall goal of this course is for teachers to learn the elements of the German language and how the form and function of linguistic parts work together in communication.
+Teachers will learn the semantic classes, the nouns and functions of the article, the formal properties of gender, number, and case, the connection between the preposition and the following case, and why standard pronunciation is important.
 The course will culminate with a 3-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
-The Practical Exploration Project initiates changes in the classroom and helps to increase the professionalism of teachers.
 This course is conducted in German in partnership with the Goethe-Institut USA.

 By the end of the course, the learner will submit a portfolio that demonstrates understanding and the ability to: Participants can describe their own teaching philosophy.